TrainingTrackerProject/HumanArcTrainer/README.md

 //group uncomment end are places that does not use ADSearcher and instead strictly uses users in the database that were created from active directory.

+*** Update to this above
+	There is a validate functino in the validation helper class which is only used by local (non AD) testing There is a block of code which looks like the above explanation, in the training controller.
+This is only 1 method but does need 		to be uncommented in order for Active Driectry code to work properly.
+	In the Home controller there are several items:
+		The Login method is commented out and replaced with a simple method instead of actual validation There are 2 peices of code which have comments like the above description as well.
+These are not full methods but instead peices of the Index method which calls different functions depanding if you are connected to active directory or not.

 Road Map:

 The bulk of our code lays in the 'Views' and 'Scripts' folders.
 The 'Controllers' and 'helpers' folders also hold some significant code.